Boulevard/book-sdk/README.md

 ### Setup

 Head over to the [Boulevard Developer Portal](https://developers.joinblvd.com/getting-started/introduction) to get set up with a sandbox account and API application.
-You'll need your business ID and and API key to use this package:
+You'll need your business ID and and API key to use this package.

 ```js
 const businessId = "312bf55a-b6c5-48f2-ab40-eef5d78277ac";